Robel-Y/Mac-OS-Sonoma-Installation/README.md

-# Operating System Assignment – macOS Sonoma
+# Operating System Installation – macOS Sonoma

 This repository contains my Operating System course assignment focused on macOS Sonoma.
 It is divided into two main parts: